Israel Keyes

-Israel Keyes (January 7, 1978 – December 1, 2012) was an American serial killer, bank robber, burglar, arsonist, kidnapper, and rapist.
-He murdered at least four people, and law enforcement investigators believe he committed at least 20 other crimes across the United States from the late 1990s to February 2012, including arsons, burglaries and bank robberies.
-Keyes was arrested in March 2012 and killed himself while awaiting trial.
-Evidence in his jail cell led the Federal Bureau of Investigation (FBI) to suspect that Keyes murdered eleven people.
+Israel Keyes (January 7, 1978 – December 1, 2012) was an American serial killer, rapist, bank robber, burglar, arsonist, kidnapper and shoplifter.
+He also sold guns illegally and was cruel to animals.

+Keyes is known to have murdered three people.
+Law enforcement investigators believe he committed a number of other violent crimes across the United States between the late 1990s and early 2012.
+Keyes was arrested in March 2012 in connection with the killing of a woman in Alaska, and died by suicide while awaiting trial.
+Evidence in his jail cell led the Federal Bureau of Investigation (FBI) to believe he may have killed eleven people.

 Early life

 Childhood

-Israel Keyes was born in Richmond, Utah, on January 7, 1978, the second of ten children of Heidi Keyes (née Hakansson) and John Jeffrey "Jeff" Keyes (October 4, 1952 – November 13, 2002).
-His parents lived in Torrance, California, and were members of the Church of Jesus Christ of Latter-day Saints (LDS Church), and his father had served a church mission in Germany.
+Israel Keyes was born in Richmond, Utah, on January 7, 1978, the second of ten children of Heidi Keyes (née Hakansson) and John Jeffrey "Jeff" Keyes.
+His parents lived in Torrance, California, and were members of various different Protestant religions, and at one point were members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+His father had also served a church mission in Germany.

-Keyes and his siblings were homeschooled until 1983.
-After leaving the LDS Church, Keyes's father moved the family to a remote plot of land north of Colville, Washington, in Stevens County when Israel was five years old.
-Isolated from society, the family lived in a one-room cabin without electricity or running water on Rocky Creek Road.
-Following his arrest, investigators, as well as Keyes's former commanding officer, claimed that they suspected Keyes may have been abused by his father.
+Keyes and his siblings were homeschooled before the family moved in 1983 to a remote plot of land north of Colville, Washington.
+Isolated from society, the family lived in a one-room cabin on Rocky Creek Road that lacked electricity and running water.
+Because their cabin was small, some of the children slept in a tent.
+They were also made to hunt for their own food, chop firewood and work on local farms to help support the family.
+Following his arrest, investigators and Keyes's former commanding officer stated that they suspected he had been abused by his father.

-In Colville, the family attended services at a church called The Ark, which subscribed to white supremacist Christian Identity ideology.
-Keyes later described The Ark as practicing a lifestyle similar to that of the Amish who are known to subscribe to a life devoid of the conveniences of modern life.
-During this period of attending the Ark, the Keyes family befriended the neighboring family of Chevie Kehoe, who was later convicted for a 1996 triple murder.
+In Colville, the family attended services at a church called The Ark, which subscribed to white supremacist and Christian Identity ideology.
+Keyes later described The Ark as practicing a lifestyle similar to that of the Amish, who subscribe to a life devoid of the conveniences of modern life.
+During this period of attending The Ark, the Keyes family befriended the neighboring family of Chevie Kehoe, who was later convicted for a 1996 triple murder.